swimos/swim-flink-connector/README.md

     - [main/java](src/main/java) — java source code
     - [main/resources](src/main/resources) — configuration files
     - [test](src/test)-unit test code
-- [test-app](test-app) — test Swim application which maybe used to validate the swim-flink-connector library
+- [test-app](test-app) — test Swim application which may be used to validate the swim-flink-connector library
+- [example-job](example-job) — example Flink job which may be used to validate the swim-flink-connector library